Introduction: VideoDuke, Download Videos for Mac

 Key Features

-• More Platforms Supported: StreamFab runs on both Mac and Windows, not just Mac like Videoduke, which is a huge deal for flexibility.
+• More Platforms Supported: StreamFab runs on both Mac and Windows, not just on Mac like Videoduke, which is a huge deal for flexibility.

 • More Websites That Are Supported: On top of the sites Videoduke handles, StreamFab lets you download from the big streaming players: Netflix, Amazon Prime Video, Disney+, Hulu, you name it.